RemyFP/CLT_BaseModel_Docs/docs/math_flu_components.md

 where

+- $\eta$: rate at which recovered individuals become susceptible, so that $1/\eta$ is the average number of days a person is totally immune from reinfection until being susceptible again.
 - $g^I_{H1}$: factor by which population-level immunity against infection grows after each H1N1 case that recovers.
 - $g^I_{H3}$: factor by which population-level immunity against infection grows after each H3N2 case that recovers.
 - $g^I_V$: factor by which population-level immunity against infection grows after each vaccination.